TeacherGaming, a startup from MinecraftEdu team, raises $1.6M to put games into the classroom

 TeacherGaming, a new startup from the team behind MinecraftEdu, a company that helped teachers use Minecraft in the classroom that was subsequently acquired by Microsoft, has picked up $1.6 million in seed funding.

 Leading the round is Makers Fund (a relatively new U.S. and U.K. VC firm specialising in gaming and deeptech), with participation from Brent Hoberman’s Founders Factory.
-Money the Finnish company says it will use to support sales and marketing efforts for its new educational gaming subscription service for schools.
+The Finnish company says it will use the cash injection to support sales and marketing efforts for its new educational gaming subscription service for schools.

 A recent graduate of Founders Factory’s edtech accelerator program, TeacherGaming appears to be picking up where MinecraftEdu left off.
 The Finnish company is building an online service that wants to make it easier for teachers to use “blockbuster” games in schools.

-This will include access to the titles on a lower per student basis, and a suite of learning material to support teaching and learning objects.
+This will include access to the titles on a lower per student basis, and a suite of learning material to support teaching and learning objectives.
 In addition, the TeacherGaming Desk service offers analytics so that teachers can track their students’ learning and progress.

 “As a school teacher almost 10 years ago, I personally saw how engaged the kids were in gaming outside of school and wondered how that enthusiasm and focus could be transferred to the classroom,” TeacherGaming co-founder and CEO Santeri Koivisto tells TechCrunch.
 “I was and still am an avid gamer, and when Minecraft came around, I saw potential in it for classroom use”.